tars-node/deploy/README.md

 Turn this switch on to bypass this restriction.
 But at the same time we strongly advise you not to do this!

 ### -p, --platform
 By default, the tool will build package running on the linux platform.
 If you want to specify other platforms, you can pass this parameter.
 Currently darwin / linux are supported.

+When you package on a non-linux system and do not specify a target platform, we provide a default linux platform nodejs  execution file  (currently linux x64 v12.17).
+If you want to package your own nodejs execution file, please run this tool in the environment of the target nodejs.